 So, a straightforward explanation of the

-You might think, huh, but CSS can do this as well using
+You might think, huh, but CSS can do this using

 To quickly show you the difference: